sandstreamdev/std/date/fromHours.md

 # fromHours

-Converts given hour count to milliseconds.
+Converts the given hour count to milliseconds.

 ## Type signature